SimpleFinance/kafka-dropwizard-reporter/README.md

 ```

 Metrics will be published with a prefix of
-`<metrics-prefix>.org.apache.kafka.common.metrics.MetricRegistry`
+`<metrics-prefix>.org.apache.kafka.common.metrics`
-where `metric-prefix` is the global prefix you've configured
+where `metric-prefix` is the global prefix
-for your reporters.
+you've configured for a given reporter.

 ## Configuration (Optional)